 Working with a professional music tutor is so much more than taking private music lessons – it means finding your inner musician!
 As a team, we are eager to help you meet your musical goals.
-Whether that’s a singing, voice-overs, piano, guitar, cello, flute, harp, audio production, or music theory.
+Whether that’s singing, voice-over, piano, guitar, cello, flute, harp, audio production, or music theory.
 Many of our music teachers hold advanced degrees and years of experience in their subjects.
 More than that, they have passion.

 Many of our music tutors also have experience teaching and performing a variety of music genres: rock/metal, opera, musicals, show tunes, choir, pop, rap, R&B, country, and more!
-An experienced music teacher should be able to teach you the skills needed to be good at any genre, and that what we strive to do at Your Lessons Now.
+An experienced music teacher should be able to teach you the skills needed to be good at any genre, and that is what we strive to do at Your Lessons Now.

 Not sure who to schedule a lesson with?
 No problem!
 You can schedule a free consultation with a member of our team to discuss your goals find the right music teacher for you.

 Bronwyn White, soprano, specializes in teaching musical theatre and classical voice.

 In the 2020-2021 season, Bronwyn White will appear as Isabelle Eberhardt in a rescheduled production of Song from the Uproar: The Lives and Deaths of Isabelle Eberhardt with the Dallas Symphony/SOLUNA Festival, and as Gretel in Hänsel und Gretel with Amarillo Opera.
 She will also be featured in two new studio recordings, as Soprano Soloist in a performance art piece entitled Let My Body Eat the Sun with Fort Worth Contemporary Arts and as Soprano Three in Betty’s Notebookwith Verdigris Ensemble.